unyt-org/deno-node-adapter/README.md

 const { hello } = await importFromDeno<typeof import('../deno.ts')>('../deno.ts');
 ```

-Similarly, a node module can export functions that can be imported from a deno module:
+Similarly, a node module can export functions that can be imported from a Deno module:

 ```typescript
 // file node.ts